9 tips to help you apply for teacher training

 3. Get a teacher training adviser

-Teacher training advisers provide free, one-to-one support wherever you are in your journey into teaching.
-Whether it’s just an idea, or you’re looking to get back into the classroom, you could get help with things like finding school experience, choosing the right course for you, funding, and writing a successful application.
+All our teacher training advisers are experienced teachers who can provide you with additional support when preparing and applying for teacher training.
+You could get help with things like finding school experience, choosing the right course for you, funding, and writing a successful application.

 Get a teacher training adviser.

 4. Attend a teacher training event

 Our free events are the perfect opportunity to find out more about teacher training.
 Chat to teachers, training providers and expert advisers, and get answers to all of your questions.

 5. Explore your funding options

 There are plenty of funding options available to support you during your teacher training year.
 You can access tuition fee and maintenance loans regardless of whether or not you have an existing student loan and you will only begin to repay these once you’re earning more than £27,295.